 All-in-all, there were 23 different drugs.
 Twenty-three.

-As I let it sink in, I found myself sitting there in tears.
+And I found myself sitting there in tears.

 At the time, I didn’t have much knowledge about the human body and brain, or just how destructive “medication” can be - but I knew that this was wrong.
 It was at this moment, as I sat and reflected on what I was looking at, that I realized two things: